Just because it is hard to do, does not mean it is impossible to achieve

 About Fran Weiss

-I hold a dual Faculty appointment at the Icahn School of Medicine at Mount Sinai, NYC, as Associate Clinical Professor in the Departments of Psychiatry and Environmental Medicine & Public Health.
+Fran is an Associate Clinical Professor at Icahn School of Medicine at Mount Sinai Hospital, NYC, in the Departments of Psychiatry and Environmental Medicine & Public Health.
+Her Private Practice is in Manhattan.

-For three decades I have been the Senior Psychotherapy Consultant to the New York Nutrition and Obesity Research Center at New York-Presbyterian Hospital in affiliation with Columbia University, College of Physicians & Surgeons, and Weill Cornell Medical College in Manhattan.
+For three decades Fran has served as the Senior Psychotherapy Consultant to the New York Nutrition and Obesity Research Center at New York-Presbyterian Hospital in affiliation with Columbia University College of Physicians & Surgeons and Weill Cornell Medical College in Manhattan, originally at St. Luke’s Hospital, NYC, co-directed by Xavier Pi-Sunyer, MD.

-I am on the editorial board of the American Journal of Psychotherapy (APA) and also that of Group, The Journal for the Eastern Group Psychotherapy Society, and recently served as Guest Editor of the American Journal of Psychotherapy's June 2021 Special Issue on Group Psychotherapy.
+She is on the editorial board of the American Journal of Psychotherapy (APA) and also Group, the journal for the Eastern Group Psychotherapy Society, and recently served as Guest Editor of the American Journal of Psychotherapy's June 2021 Special Issue on Group Psychotherapy.

 Photos above by permission of Getty Images — download, republication, retransmission, reproduction, or other use, of these images prohibited.